 One of the most valued attributes an employee can bring to the workplace is their experience.
-In a fast changing world where employees are more likely to move from job to job for a number of reasons; sometimes great knowledge and skill are present, but not necessarily experience.
+In a fast-changing world where employees are more likely to move from job to job for a number of reasons; sometimes great knowledge and skill are present, but not necessarily experience.
 The problem is of course experience takes time and often we are short of that commodity!

-If you have a great staff but they simply lack experience, or you want to recruit new people and you have a misgiving about an otherwise great CV because experience hasn’t been gained.
+If you have great staff but they simply lack experience, or you want to recruit new people and you have a misgiving about an otherwise great CV because experience hasn’t been gained.
 There are 3 strategies you can employ to accelerate experience and give your employees a valuable edge.
 These are all based on experiential learning techniques:

 Workplace action learning

 Workplace action learning can be a vastly successful means of developing people and teams.
 An experiential learning technique used in the UK since the 1940′s.
-It has been shown to help improve performance, and be a means of deepening experience in short periods of time.
+It has been shown to help improve performance and be a means of deepening experience in short periods of time.
 Action learning is conducted in a set or a team of people.
 Members can come from similar type jobs or roles within an organisation, or be members of a specific team with a variety of roles.

 Drawing on members experiences and learning within the workplace: Action learning is an excellent and powerful way to accelerate experiential learning.
 The motto of learning from others mistakes and successes is paramount here.
 It has a clear system of enquiry and solution.
 Members will present or bring their challenges, problems or questions to the set.
 The rest of the set will challenge and bring observation to the issues raised, broadening and developing ideas.
 The set will go away and take action on the issue.
 The outcome of the action taken will be assessed and discussed.
-Best practice may be agreed.
+Best practice may be agreed on.
 Further action may be taken to integrate the solution into the organisational infrastructure, depending on the issue.